 Buy all three, rebuild them, sell two, and keep one.
 You would make money any way you slice it.
 You could even make A LOT.
 The original shop manuals would bring in some coin as well.

 Ok, the bad.
-We don’t know what kind of condition the trucks are in.
+I don’t know what kind of condition the trucks are in.
 Two of them are running, the third is a parts car.
 There are two engines and a lot list of parts.
 Worst case scenario is none are worth the time and you have to part them all out.

 Assuming you can use the majority of the parts you would have to replace all rubber, reupholster the seats, rebuild the dash, and replace any faulty parts.